amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## PROMISE

 - Through the moil and the gloom they have issued
--        To the steps of the upwinding hill,
+- {:.indent-3}To the steps of the upwinding hill,

 - Where the sweet, dulcet pipes of tomorrow
--        In their preluding rhapsodies trill.
+- {:.indent-3}In their preluding rhapsodies trill.

 - With a thud comes a stir in the bosom,
--        As there steals on the sight from afar,
+- {:.indent-3}As there steals on the sight from afar,

 - Through a break of a cloud's coiling shadow
--        The gleam of a bright morning star!
+- {:.indent-3}The gleam of a bright morning star!

 ---

 ## THE SUPPLIANT

 - Long have I beat with timid hands upon life's leaden
--        door,
+- {:.indent-3}door,
 - Praying the patient, futile prayer my fathers prayed
--        before,
+- {:.indent-3}before,
 - Yet I remain without the close, unheeded and unheard,
 - And never to my listening ear is borne the waited word.

 - Soft o'er the threshold of the years there comes this
--        counsel cool:
+- {:.indent-3}counsel cool:
 - The strong demand, contend, prevail; the beggar is a
--        fool!
+- {:.indent-3}fool!

 ---